mayanktatwade/Deepfake_Audio_Detection/README.md

 Deepfake audio is synthetically generated using techniques like **Text-to-Speech (TTS)** and **Voice Conversion**, often powered by **GANs** (Generative Adversarial Networks) and **VAEs** (Variational Autoencoders).
 This project combines **signal processing**, **machine learning**, and **deep learning** to detect such manipulations with high accuracy.

 ---
+## 🛡️ Requirement of Deepfake Detection

+1. **Prevent Misinformation:** Avoid spread of fake news and manipulated speeches.
+2. **Avoid Scams:** Stop fraud calls that impersonate trusted individuals.
+3. **Protect Media Integrity:** Preserve trust in audio and video content.
+4. **Secure Voice Authentication:** Prevent misuse in voice-based security systems.
+5. **Support Legal Verification:** Ensure authenticity of audio evidence in legal settings.

+---

+## 📂 Dataset Used

+We used the **FoR (Fake or Real) Audio Deepfake Detection Dataset**, a publicly available dataset designed for evaluating audio deepfake detection methods.
+It contains a variety of **real and fake audio samples**, generated using modern speech synthesis and voice conversion techniques.

+For faster training and experimentation, we utilized the **2-second clipped version** of the FoR dataset, where:

+- Each audio file is exactly **2 seconds long**.
+- The dataset is organized into separate folders for **real** and **fake** audio samples.
+- The short duration helps speed up **MFCC extraction**, **model training**, and **evaluation** without compromising detection performance for initial benchmarking.

+You can find more about the original dataset [here](https://github.com/nii-yamagishilab/Fake-or-Real-Audio-Detection).

 ## 🧠 Techniques Used